fucusy/WikiQA/README.md

         truncate table wiki_term;
         truncate table wiki_doc;

-3.  change directory to DocsRetrieveSystem, to do index by running `python main.py`,  it may cost you more than 10 hours. it pretty slow.
+3.  change directory to DocsRetrieveSystem, to do index by running `python main.py do_index_to_database`,  it may cost you more than 10 hours. it pretty slow.
-4. you will see tons of data in your database `wiki_search`, you need to keep the `fragment` directory in your `data_base_path`, in the database, do not remove them.
+4. you will see tons of data in your database `wiki_search`, you need to keep the `fragment` directory in your `data_base_path`, in the database, do not remove them. if you want to search fragment about 天安门, you can run `python main.py search 天安门` to check the DocsRetrieveSystem works

 ### AnswerExtraction